 Leaves of Absence:

-A doctoral student may be granted an official leave of absence from the program for appropriate academic or personal reasons (see Appendix 10).
+A doctoral student may be granted an official leave of absence from the program for appropriate academic or personal reasons up until they reach candidacy..
 A leave of absence must be approved by the department, college, and the Dean of Graduate Studies.
 Normally, a leave for up to one year is granted.
 However, a student may be granted up to four semesters, not necessarily consecutive, in leave of absence status.
 While on a leave of absence, a student is not entitled to use University facilities and faculty resources exclusively afforded to students.
 Periods of authorized leave are not counted among those charged against the statute of limitation.

 Model Timetable for Completion of the Ph.D. degree: